OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### Retrieving Strings

-While performing any kind of binary analysis, strings can be considered as one of the most valuable starting point.
-Strings provide a context to a part of the binary being analyzed.
-For example, an error log string like "Data encryption failed." gives us a hint that the adjoining code is responsible for performing some kind of encryption operation.
+While performing any kind of binary analysis, strings can be considered as one of the most valuable starting points as they provide context.
+For example, an error log string like "Data encryption failed." gives us a hint that the adjoining code might be responsible for performing some kind of encryption operation.

 ###### Java